prototypefund/DeKUF/README.md

 But in case you want to do it manually:

 1. Go to [http://localhost:8080/admin/](http://localhost:8080/admin/).
-2. Log in as _admin_ with password _dekuf_ - at least these are the credentials set at the time of writing.
+2. Log in as _admin_ with password _admin_ - at least these are the credentials set at the time of writing.
 3. Add a new _Survey_.
     1. Set _Name_ to _Test_.